keesiemeijer/custom-post-type-date-archives/readme.txt

 Add date archives to WordPress custom post types

 == Description ==
 Add Date archives to custom post types right in the dashboard itself.
-This plugin also provides you with a calendar, archive and recent posts widget.
+This plugin also provides you with a calendar, archive and recent posts widget, and editor blocks.
 This allows you to use this plugin as a super simple events calendar.

 **Features**:

 * Adds a date archives submenu for each custom post type
 * Adds the rewrite rules needed for viewing the date archives
-* Adds extra options to the calendar, archive and recent posts widget
+* Adds extra (post type) options to the calendar, archive and recent posts widget
+* Adds calendar, archive and recent posts editor blocks for use in your posts.
 * Allows you to publish scheduled posts with future dates like normal posts
 * Allows you to use specific theme templates files for cpt date archives
 * Adds WP Rest API endpoints for the calendar, archives and recent posts